Showing 1-24 of 319 items

 This traditional pub in Downtown Champaign is off the beaten path and likes it that way.
 A great selection of beers and a crowd of regulars keep this bar hopping.
 Live music weekly.

-Free peanuts and shells on the floor.
-Stiff drinks, cold beer and hot food.
-Seven TVs and outdoor seating.
-Large area with 4 pool tables, jukebox and more.
-A place where everybody truly knows your name.
+A place where everybody truly knows your name, patrons enjoy free peanuts (and throw their shells on the floor), stiff drinks, billiards, cold beer and hot food.
+Catch the game on one of seven TVs and outdoor seating.
+Large area with four pool tables, jukebox and more.

 Market Place Shopping Center

 Marketplace Shopping Center offers all of the big names from larger cities, but without the long wait lines!
 Shop everything from the Gap, Limited, and Banana Republic, to Sephora, Finish Line and Eddie Baur.
 Complete with four anchor department stores, this shopping center also offers a varied food court, multiple restaurants, and even a carousel for the little ones.